risteskasimona/risteskasimona.github.io/_pages/about.md

 {% include base_path %}
 I am an Assistant Professor of Finance at Warwick Business School.

-**Research Interests:** Behavioural Finance, Real Estate and Housing Finance, Public Finance, Household Finance and Corporate Finance.
+**Research Interests:**
+- Beliefs, learning, and behavioural biases in finance
+- Housing markets and housing taxation
+- Institutional investors and delegated asset management
+- Investment and information frictions in corporate finance